phosfox/ml_embedded/abbreviations.md

 ![perceptron](images/perceptron.png)

 In the example shown a perceptron can have multiple inputs and one output.
 To compute the output, each input can have an importance in form of **weights**.
-The perceptron can only have an output of 0 or 1 which is determined by wether the sum *∑jwjxj* is less or greater than some **threshold value**.
+The perceptron can only have an output of 0 or 1 which is determined by wether the sum *∑j wj * xj* is less or greater than some **threshold value**.
 This threshold is called bias.

 # Gradientenabfall: